Yuqifan1117/Labal-Anything-Pipeline/README.md

 **LLM is a data specialist based on AIGC models.**
 1. ChatGPT acts as an educator to guide AIGC models to generate a variety of controllable images in various scenarios
-2. Generally, given a raw image from the website or AIGC, SAM generated the masked region for source image and GroundingDINO generated the open-set detection results just in one step.
+2. Generally, given a raw image from the website or AIGC, SAM generated the masked region for the source image and GroundingDINO generated the open-set detection results just in one step.
 Then, we filter overlap bounding boxes and obtain non-ambiguity annotations.
-3. Mixture text prompt and clip model to select the region by similaity scores, which can be finally used to generate the target edited image with stable-diffusion-inpaint pipeline.
+3. Mixture text prompt and clip model to select the region by similarity scores, which can be finally used to generate the target edited image with stable-diffusion-inpaint pipeline.

 ## Features
 - Highlight features:
   - Pretrained ControlNet with SAM mask as condition enables the image generation with fine-grained control.
   - category-unrelated SAM mask enables more forms of editing and generation.
   - ChatGPT self-chatting enables text guidance-free control for magic image generation in various scenarios.
-  - **high-resolution images and high-quality annotations effectively enhance large-scale datasets**.
+  - **High-resolution images and high-quality annotations effectively enhance large-scale datasets**.

 ## Run Demos
 - download visual foundation models